电子科技大学-621英语水平测试【2015】考研真题

 north as seal hunters become farmers.

-Interest in the regions vast and increasingly accessible natural resources is already growing,
+Interest in the region’s vast and increasingly accessible natural resources is already growing,

 along with the potential for conflict over the rights to these riches.
 Mr. Smith believes there is every

-chance that the development of the new north will be peaceful, thanks to habits of cooperation and
+chance that the development of the “new north” will be peaceful, thanks to habits of cooperation and

 摘要: